The Upanayana Project

-Performance | In Progress
+Performance | Qualitative Research | In Progress

-The upanayana, a Hindu ceremony defined as a rite of passage for Brahmin boys to manhood.
-Prior to the ceremony, the boy is dressed in the drag of a hindu woman as a ‘last’ opportunity to embody the feminine.
+In some regions of India, prior to the ceremony, the boy is dressed in the drag of a Hindu woman as a ‘last’ opportunity to embody the feminine.
 The ceremony itself is a series of rituals including learning brahmanical chants and cutting of hair as a rebirth into the man’s dharma (duties to his caste).
-This project is a Bharatanatyam dance piece inspired by my lived experience as a seven year old queer boy undergoing this ritual, exploring the complex realities of manhood, sexuality and patriarchy.
+This project is a Bharatanatyam dance piece inspired by personal lived experiences and interviews with people who have underwent the ceremony exploring the complexity behind following tradition.

 Raindrops on Brick